WFQX-TV: As WFQX-DT2

-Syndicated reruns on WFQX include the sitcoms 2 Broke Girls, Mike & Molly, Two and a Half Men, Mom, Modern Family, and The Big Bang Theory, plus the drama Castle.

 News operation

-As WGKI, the station simulcasted WKBD's hour-long prime time newscast at 10 o'clock.
+As WGKI, the station simulcast WKBD's hour-long prime time newscast at 10 o'clock.
 In June 2000, WFQX launched a news department of its own and began producing a nightly 10 o'clock broadcast.
 Known as Northern Michigan's Fox News at 10, this was plagued from the start by a lack of basic resources such as reporters and engineering upkeep.
 The station initially had its own weather department, but later began outsourcing weather duties to AccuWeather in State College, Pennsylvania, which pre-taped weather segments and fed them to WFQX via satellite.
 As a result, WFQX was criticized for being too late when severe weather was an issue or choosing not to cover an event.
 At some point in time, the news title changed to Fox 33 News at 10 and weekend broadcasts ended.

 On January 8, 2007, WFQX began to air a simulcast of the weekday morning show of WJBK, Detroit's Fox owned-and-operated station.
-Branded as Michigan's Fox News Morning and running from 6:00 a..m to 8:00 a.m., it featured local weather cut-ins from AccuWeather, and was established as part of a cooperation between the two stations to provide advertising opportunities in Detroit to businesses of Northern Michigan.
-On February 5, WFQX also began simulcasting the second half of WJBK's 10:00 p.m. news.
+Branded as Michigan's Fox News Morning and running from 6 to 8 a.m., it featured local weather cut-ins from AccuWeather, and was established as part of a cooperation between the two stations to provide advertising opportunities in Detroit to businesses of Northern Michigan.
+On February 5, WFQX also began simulcasting the second half of WJBK's 10 p.m. news.

 After the sale of the channel to Cadillac Telecasting, the station's news department was shut down.
-On October 31, WWTV began producing the weeknight 10:00 p.m. newscast and the WJBK simulcast at 10:30 p.m. was dropped.
-On January 7, 2008, when CBS began requiring affiliates to carry The Early Show in its entirety, the third hour of WWTV's Michigan This Morning, which had been running from 7:00 a.m. to 8:00 a.m., was moved to WFQX/WFUP and expanded to two hours.
-That evening on WFQX, WWTV launched the area's first 7 o'clock news.
+On October 31, WWTV began producing the weeknight 10 p.m. newscast and the WJBK simulcast at 10:30 p.m. was dropped.
+On January 7, 2008, when CBS began requiring affiliates to carry The Early Show in its entirety, the third hour of WWTV's Michigan This Morning, which had been running from 7 a.m. to 8 a.m., was moved to WFQX/WFUP and expanded to two hours.
+That evening on WFQX, WWTV launched the area's first 7 p.m. news.
 In April 2013, WFQX (along with sister station WWTV) began airing its newscasts in high definition.